kiran-foundation/website/src/content/benefits/benefits.md

 ---
 benefit1:
-  title: "Merit Base Society"
+  title: "Our Vision : Merit Base Society "
   description: "We dream of a society where everyone has equal opportunity to succeed.
 A society that prioritises merit, dedication and hard-work over wealth, social status and connections."

 benefit2:
   title: "Youth Empowerment"
   description: " To empower Youth from socially, physically and economically
-    disadvantaged sections of society and provide wings t their dreams.
+    disadvantaged sections of society and provide wings their dreams.
     Preparing youth to build a sustainable, progressive society."

 benefit3: